-The treatment system consists of water knockout, compression, and filtration.
-Collected landfill gas passes through a water knockout pot that separates moisture from the gas.
+The treatment system consists of water knockout, sulfur compound removal, compression, and filtration.
+Collected landfill gas passes through a water knockout pot (underground tank) that separates moisture from the gas.
 The gas then passes through one of two multi-stage blowers which pressurize the gas.
+Hydrogen sulfide (H_2S) and other light sulfur compounds are removed using a SULFATREAT single-vessel fixed bed reactor.
+Incoming landfill gas contains on average 85 ppm H_2S .
 The gas is then compressed and cooled by passing through a chiller which reduces the temperature of the compressed gas.
-Next the gas passes through a series of coarse filters and coalescing filter which traps moisture before passing through a 0.5 micron particle filter.
+Next the gas passes through a series of coarse filters and coalescing filter which traps moisture before passing through a charcoal filter vessel and 0.5-micron particle filters.

 The gas is then treated based on UOP Separex Membrane TechnologyTM.
-This technology uses temperature and pressure differential across a semi-permeable membrane to separate the CH4 in the landfill gas from the CO2.
-The processed landfill gas taken from the landfill is sold into a local pipeline as natural gas.
+This technology uses temperature and pressure differential across a semi-permeable membrane to separate the CH_4 in the landfill gas from the CO_2 .
+The processed landfill gas taken from the landfill is sold to TC Energy and put into a local pipeline as natural gas.
 In the event that pipeline quality gas is not produced, it is combusted in the flare.
 Also, if the treatment system is not operational, the collected landfill gas is routed to an open flare.